 - Teaching positions in schools around the world;

 - Arts and heritage internships, from the State Hermitage Museum in St. Petersburg to the Naval History Museum in Washington DC.

 The Micro-Internship Programme offers convenient, short-term work placements with organisations in the UK and Europe.
 Placements can be research-based or professional, and host organisations range from investment banks and consultancy firms to tech start-ups and heritage sites.
 Your travel and lunch expenses will be covered, and they’re an excellent way to fit valuable work experience around your studies.

-The Student Consultancy is an innovative scheme that can help you gain demonstrable skills in consultation and collaboration, as part of helping local business, charities and community organisations with their real business challenges.
+Progressing from the Oxford Strategy Challenge, the Student Consultancy is an innovative scheme that can help you gain demonstrable skills in consultation and collaboration, as part of helping local business, charities and community organisations with their real business challenges.
 Since the scheme’s launch, over 3,000 students have taken part, helping more than 250 clients.